WolfgangMehner/vim-projectionist-ext/README.md

 ## Properties

 Add properties to the project root.
-When entering a file stored below a different root, an autocommand is triggered.
+When entering a file stored below a different root with the same property, an autocommand is triggered.